sahilverma0696/Tradecore/LLM_README.md

 ## Notes for LLM/AI Assistants

-- All trading logic is centralized in `vwap_strategy.py`.
+- Trading logic is centralized in `vwap_strategy.py`.
 - Orders are created/managed via `OrderManager` and `OrderObject`.
 - Streaming and candle aggregation are decoupled via handler registration.
 - All stateful objects (orders, trades, quotes) are persisted for reproducibility.